-This is a strategy that many digital marketing agencies employ, but if you would prefer a bit of DIY SEO, then this post is a good place to start.
+This is a strategy that many digital marketing strategists employ, but if you would prefer a bit of DIY SEO, then this post is a good place to start.

 Negatively-perceived search results do impact businesses.
 They can have a detrimental effect on click-throughs, conversion rates, customer satisfaction and word of mouth/mouse.

 Click Throughs: A SERP that contains negatively perceived listings, content, or reviews will decrease the number of people clicking through to your website.

 Conversion Rates: If searchers do decide to click through to your website, they will still take into consideration the negative content when deciding if they should enquire or buy.

 Customer Satisfaction: If searchers do decide to buy, they are still carrying a slight feeling of negatively, and are more likely to submit a complaint or negative review if they are unhappy with the product or service.

 Word of Mouth / Mouse: All businesses are at the mercy of word of mouth, both positive and negative.
 A negatively perceived SERP will certainly sway the perception of your business, which may then be shared with their friends or colleagues.

 Manipulating SERPs is the end goal for all SEOs and is a task that relies on solid fundamentals with a side of creativity.
 Reputation management is no different and many of the ranking tactics we employ to rank for service based keywords are just as, if not more effective, in the world of reputation management.